amirdatascience/ML-machine-learning-Decision-Tree-algorithm-Example-code/README.md

 # README File
-Thnaks for visiting and giving stars!!
+Thanks for visiting and giving stars!!
 This folder contains dataset "kyphosis.csv" and the jupyter notebook for machine learning Decision tree algorithm prediction example code feel free if you have any question about this project